pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

 .. note::

-   You can explore the data, toggling between runs using the arrow keys, and the page-up / page-down keys to skip 10 runs ahead.
+   You can explore the data, toggling between runs using the arrow keys, and using the page-up / page-down keys to skip 10 runs ahead.

 Notice that the value of psi and the run number from when you made the data file are given in the plot title.